geoffreyangus/cs106r/notes/variables/variables.md

 </div>

-You have seen booleans before.
+You have seen bools before.
 Remember `has_fruit()` and `front_is_blocked()`?
-Those were both functions that were either `True` or `False` - booleans!
+Those were both functions that were either `True` or `False` - bools!

-Here is an example of a boolean variable in action:
+Here is an example of a bool variable in action:

 ```python
 is_girl = True
 ```

-Booleans are what make `if` statements and `while` loops work in the way that they do.
+Bools are what make `if` statements and `while` loops work in the way that they do.

-Variables allow us to store boolean values, so something that looks like this...
+Variables allow us to store bool values, so something that looks like this...

 ```python
 if front_is_blocked() and has_fruit():